|Recruitment ♦ Scheduling ♦ Training ♦ App ♦ Back to Main Table of Contents|

 |A strong base of volunteers is essential before and during the Youth Count to spreading the word on survey locations and events as well as administering the survey.
 As the survey takes place over a week period, it is estimated that approximately 50 volunteers are optimal for each municipal region within a YETI.|

-It is important to invest time and effort into recruiting volunteers for the Youth Count because of the special population being targeted, the length of time that the Youth Count takes place, and the amount of territory that needs to be covered.
+It is important to invest time and effort into recruiting volunteers for the Youth Count because of the hidden nature of youth who are homeless, the length of time that the Youth Count takes place, and the amount of territory that needs to be covered.

 Based on focus groups of youth under 18 and young adults from 18-24, this population prefers the young adults volunteers to administer the survey rather than youth peers or adults of 25 or older.
 Additional efforts should be made to recruit volunteers from colleges and universities or other communities within this age demographic.

 Unlike the Point-in-Time Count’s survey over a particular night, the Youth Count stretches on for a week while surveying about a single night.
 Both Counts are statewide and require local and community engagement to effectively cover each region.

 Here are several suggested methods for recruiting volunteers: